 As everyone settled down at their pitches all that could be seen and heard was the ribbons of smoke rising from the campfires and the peaceful sound of owls and other nocturnal creatures venturingout from their homes whilst we all sat and chatted quietly around the campfires across the campsite.

-Highlight of this mornings activity was the appearance of the first wolf we have seen at the campiste since we opened.
+Highlight of this mornings activity was the appearance of the first wolf we have seen at the campsite since we opened.

 Mouse by Hannah Wilkins

-Finally, we wenet for a long walk along the dismantled railway line and through Knwlands woods.
-Knowlands is a beautiful and brilliantly managed piece of ancient and coppiced woodland that borders the secret campsite.
+Finally, we went for a long walk along the dismantled railway line and through Knowlands woods.
+Knowlands is a beautiful and brilliantly managed piece of ancient and coppiced woodland that borders the secret Campsite.

-The walk was peppered with lots of species including Purple Hairstreaks, White Admirals, Silver washed fritillaries, a solitary slow worm, garden warblers, a badgers sett,
+The walk was peppered with lots of species including Purple Hairstreaks, White Admirals, Silver washed fritillaries, a solitary slow worm, garden warblers and a badgers sett,